sid-thephysicskid/tool-vision/README.md

 3) Use an extension like Fatkun batch image downloader (https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf?hl=en) and ripme: https://github.com/RipMeApp/ripme

-Since I wanted the images to come from a variety of sources, including Reddit so I can source real life pics taken by everyday people.
-I went with approach 3.
+Since I wanted the images to come from a variety of sources, including Reddit, to source real life pics taken by everyday people.
+I went with approach #3.